COVID 19 BACK AT WORK POLICY

 Staff are required to arrive promptly at work and may be required to wait outside until permission is given to enter the building.

 Staff will have their temperature taken as an added precautionary practice similar to other businesses/establishments, such as furniture stores, clinics, car showrooms, nursing homes to name a few.
-If the temperature is outside of the normal range (36.1°-37.2°C), the staff member will be asked to promptly and safely go home and get in touch with their GP.
+If the temperature is above 37.6°C the staff member will be asked to promptly and safely go home and get in touch with their GP.

 Staff must make their way to their desks/workstations using the one-way system marked out on the floor.